valencia94/acta-ui/README.md

 2. The `.env` file sets `FFMPEG_PATH=./bin/ffmpeg`.
 Export this variable in your shell if not using `pnpm run setup`.
 3. Verify the installation with `pnpm run ffmpeg:version`.
-4. Run tests with `pnpm run test`.
+4. Run unit tests with `pnpm run test:unit`.
+5. Run end-to-end tests with `pnpm run test:e2e` (uses Playwright).